OpenDSA/OpenDSA/RST/source/Glossary.rst

       checked first and it provides the object if possible.
       If the freelist is empty, then a new object is allocated from :term:`free store`.

+   full
+   full tree
+      A binary tree is full if every node is either a :term:`leaf node` or else it is an internal node with two non-empty children.

    function
       A matching between inputs (the :term:`domain`) and outputs